mouzong/infra-101/cka-kodekloud/README.md

 A certificate is used to guarantee trust between two parties in a transaction.

 ### Generating certs for the cluster

+We start by generating self signed certificates for the CA of the cluster

 ```bash
 # generate the private key for Certificate Authority
 openssl genrsa -out ca.key 2048